spatie/payment/README.md

         $this->paymentGateway->validateGatewayResponse(Checkout::getCurrentOrderId());
     }
 ```
-That method expects the order id that you are expecting a payment from.
-Usually you should have stored that order id in session prior to redirecting to user to the payment provider.
+That method expects the order id that you are expecting a payment for.
+Usually you should have stored that order id in session prior to redirecting to user to the site of payment provider.

 Notice that in previous example ```Checkout::getCurrentOrderId()``` is used.
 If you want such an elegant syntax check out the [spatie/checkout-package](https://github.com/freekmurze/checkout).